bparanj/crystal/security/linux/virtual-filesystem.md

 ### References:

 - **"Understanding the Linux Kernel" by Daniel P. Bovet and Marco Cesati**: Provides an in-depth explanation of the VFS and its role in the Linux kernel.
-- **"Linux Kernel Development" by Robert Love**: Offers insights into the development and functioning of the Linux kernel, including the VFS.
+- **"Linux Kernel Development" by Robert Love**: Offers insights into the development and functioning of the Linux kernel,  the VFS.
-- **The Linux Documentation Project**: Detailed documentation on various aspects of Linux, including filesystems and VFS.
+- **The Linux Documentation Project**: Detailed documentation on various aspects of Linux,  filesystems and VFS.
   - [Linux Documentation Project](https://www.tldp.org/)
 - **Kernel.org: Virtual Filesystem**: Official documentation of the Linux kernel, explaining the VFS layer.
   - [Kernel.org VFS Documentation](https://www.kernel.org/doc/html/latest/filesystems/vfs.html)